Russia’s Slow Surrender: How China is Turning Putin’s War into a Power Play

 Western sanctions have isolated Russia from the global economy, forcing it to rely on China as a financial and trade lifeline.

 In the immediate aftermath of sanctions, China provided a crucial escape hatch, increasing trade with Russia to a record $240 billion in 2023.
-But this lifeline comes at a cost — one that only grows the longer the war continues.
+But this lifeline comes at a cost, and the cost grows the longer the war continues.

-Russian crude accounts for less than 20% of China’s total imports, meaning Moscow has little leverage to negotiate better terms.
+However, China does not depend on Russia to the same degree.
+Russian crude accounted for less than 20% of China’s total crude imports, meaning Moscow has limited leverage to negotiate better terms.

-Unlike Russia, China enjoys diverse energy sources, ensuring that the dependence is one-sided — further strengthening Beijing’s bargaining position.
+Unlike Russia, China enjoys diverse energy sources, ensuring that the dependence is one-sided and strengthening Beijing’s bargaining position.

 Chinese automakers, led by Great Wall Motors and Chery, now control 57% of the Russian market, while Chinese firms dominate the supply of smartphones, IT services, and industrial machinery.